Kurozora/laravel-sort-request/README.md

 ```

 ### Custom sorting
-This package also allow you to have custom sorting behavior, like the following examples:
+This package also allows you to have custom sorting behavior, like the following examples:
 ```bash
 # Get the worst ranking users
 https://example.test/user?sort=ranking(worst)